Tuesday, November 05, 2024

 to be a popular demand and a public necessity; trusting then as now that

 Congress would readily ratify them."
-(Schlesinger, 58; emphasis his)
+(The Imperial Presidency,

 Lincoln met the standard and passed Locke's test.
 “For prerogative is nothing but the power of doing public good without a rule.”
 (Second Treatise of Government, Chapter 14, 166) And Congress approved his actions.